 At Made by Hemp, we produce phytocannabinoid-rich hemp oil without any THC.
 While the THC molecule does exhibit therapeutic benefits, it is not necessarily needed in CBD products, though as highlighted above can prove beneficial.

 CBD products made with CBD isolate are THC free.

 With marijuana being abundant in THC, it is mostly used for its psychoactive properties and medicinal benefits.
 States with laws allowing for both recreational and medical marijuana have laws for when, where, and how to use these products.

 Hemp, on the other hand, has historically been used for more industrial purposes like clothing, biofuel, food products, paper, and more.
 With the recent rise in popularity as a supplement, CBD derived from hemp is making this plant popular again, and helping companies like ours to educate more people on the benefits of hemp vs marijuana as a supplement.

 Now you know the difference, spread the word!
 Help others to understand this important concept about the difference between hemp and marijuana.
-There are many epidemics going on in the world today such as deforestation, sickness and disease, opioid addiction and more which more studies and research could provide insight into how the hemp plant and its constituents could prove important in these issues and more.
+There are many epidemics going on in the world today such as deforestation, sickness and disease, and opioid addiction.
+More studies and research could provide insight into how the hemp plant and its constituents could prove important in these issues and more.

-Stay up to date with our educational information, new research and never miss a sale by joining our newsletter!
+Stay up to date with our educational information, and new research, and never miss a sale by joining our newsletter!